johnaparker/git-scan/README.md

 ## Features
 + Scan repositories for missing push & pulls, uncommited changes, untracked files, leftover stashes, and dangling branches
 + Automatically pull or push a group of repositories
++ Open repositories in need of changes in TMUX windows
 + Execute over SSH to git-scan on a different computer
-+ Open repositories in need of changes in TMUX windows (including over SSH)
-+ Configuration file to list scannable repositories and remote SSH hosts
++ Configuration file to list scannable repositories

 ## Usage
 To run a git-scan